classmodel/class-web/packages/class/README.md

 # To read from stdin use
 cat config.json | pnpx @classmodel/class -

+# To get the JSON schema of the config file use
+pnpx @classmodel/class schema -o config.schema.json
 ```
 If you do not have `pnpx` installed you can use `npx` instead.